stratapp-ai/stratapp-ai.github.io/pricing.md

   answer: |-
     We offer a 15 day free trial, plenty of time to get started and familiar with #stratapp.

-    There are no set-up fees or hardware costs.
-We do recommend engaging a coach (see FAQ below on implementation support).
+    In fact, clients can easily achieve an org-wide rollout within that timeframe.

+    There are no set-up fees or hardware costs, and you do not need technical skills to configure and deploy #stratapp.
+You are also able to deploy subsets of the app down to individual users, minimizing the need for training or change management.

+    Most clients are up and running within 2 cups of tea or coffee, a far cry from the weeks or months it usually takes to deploy enterprise software.
 - question: How does annual billing work?
 What is the currency and contract term?
   answer: |-
     You can choose from monthly or annual billing, payable in advance.
 Annual pricing is discounted 22-29% on monthly pricing.